Convolutional Neural Bandit for Visual-aware Recommendation: Experiments

 \section{Experiments}

-In this section, we evaluate the empirical performance of \sysn compared with strong baselines on image data sets.
+In this section, we evaluate the empirical performance of \sysn compared with seven strong baselines on image data sets.

-\textbf{Data sets}.
-We choose three well-known image data sets: Mnist \citep{lecun1998gradient}, NotMnist, and Cifar-10 \citep{krizhevsky2009learning}.
+\para{Image data sets}.
+We choose three well-known image data sets: Mnist \citep{lecun1998gradient}, Notmnist, and Cifar-10 \citep{krizhevsky2009learning}.
 All of them are 10-class classification data sets.
 Following the evaluation setting of existing works \citep{zhou2020neural, 2013finite, deshmukh2017multi}, transform the classification into bandit problem.
 Consider an image $\bx \in \bbr^{c \times p}$, we aim to classify it from $10$ classes.
 Then, in each round, $10$ arms is presented to the learner, formed by $10$ tensors in sequence $\bx_1 = (\bx, \mathbf{0}, \dots, \mathbf{0}), \bx_2 = (\mathbf{0}, \bx, \dots, \mathbf{0}), \dots, \bx_{10} = (\mathbf{0}, \mathbf{0}, \dots, \mathbf{\bx}) \in \bbr^{10 \times c \times p} $, matching the $10$ classes.
 The reward is defined as $1$ if the index of selected arm equals the index of $\bx$' ground-truth class; Otherwise, the reward is $0$.
 For example, an image with number "6" belonging to the $7$-th class on Mnist data set will be transformed into $10$ arms in a round and the reward will be $1$ if selecting the $7$-th arm; Otherwise, the reward is $0$.

-\textbf{Baselines}.
-We choose three UCB-based competing algorithms.
-(1) NeuUCB \citep{zhou2020neural} uses a fully-connected neural network to learn reward function with the UCB exploration strategy.
-(2) KerUCB \citep{2013finite} uses a predefined kernel matrix to learn reward function coming with a UCB exploration strategy.
-(4) LinUCB \citep{2010contextual} assumes the reward is a product of arm feature vector and an unknown parameter and then uses ridge regression to do the estimation and UCB-based exploration.

-\textbf{Configuration}.
-We construct \sysn by 3 convolutional layers combined with one fully-connected layers.
-For each convolutional layer, we set 20 channels and the kernel size is set as $4 \times 4$.
-For NeuUCB, we use a 4-layer fully-connected neural network and the width of each layer is set as $100$.
-For above two algorithms, we use the Sigmoid activation function and set $\lambda = 1, \eta = 0.001, \delta = 0.1$.
-The number of iterations $k$ is set as $t$ when $t \leq 200$ and $k = 100$ if $t > 200$.
-For KerUCB, we use the radial basis function kernel and stop adding contexts after 500 rounds, following setting of Gaussian process in \citep{zhou2020neural,riquelme2018deep}.
-For LinUCB, we use the same $\delta, \lambda$ as above.
-All experiments are repeated $5$ times and report the averaged results for comparison.
+For Mnist and Notmnist, we transform them into a $10$-arm bandit problem.
+For Cifar-10, we tranform it into a $3$-arm bandit problem to alleviate the huge computation cost caused by the input dimensions.
+Specifically, the arm $0$ $(\bx, \mathbf{0}, \mathbf{0})$ matches the image classes $0-3$; the arm $1$ $( \mathbf{0},\bx, \mathbf{0})$ matches the image classes $4-7$; the arm $1$ $(\mathbf{0}, \mathbf{0}, \bx, )$ matches the image classes $8-9$.